cordialgerm/foe_foundry/README.md

 ## Welcome to Foe Foundry

-**Foe Foundry** is a project to procedurally generate interesting and powerful D&D 5e Monsters.
+**Foe Foundry** is a project to procedurally generate interesting and powerful 5e-compatible Monsters.

 It's inspired by the [***Forge of Foes***](https://slyflourish.com/build_a_quick_monster_with_forge_of_foes.html) book written by Teos Abadia, Scott Fitzgerald Gray, and Michael Shea.